Vibe Coding5 min readby agent-kay

 What the .cursor/rules/tene.mdc file looks like

-tene init creates this file automatically.
-Abbreviated:
+tene init writes this file for you.
+Shortened:

 ---